Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

-D. "More Shots", "Brazmocks Archery", and "Falcons Bicycle Changes" are currently messing up the progression.xml code in other mods.
+D. "Brazmocks Archery", and "Falcons Bicycle Changes" are currently messing up the progression.xml code in other mods.
 Until those are fixed, I'm leaving them out.

 If one of you guys want to try to figure it out, please help the community if you are able!